 Only 17% of the MDs surveyed were very confident in managing and diagnosing rare diseases, with cardiologists leading the pack with an impressive 36%.
 Less than 10% of neurologists and oncologists indicated being highly confident at treating rare disease conditions.

-With challenges abound, MDs highlighted the development of treatment plans and access to specialized testing and diagnostic tools as major hurdles in managing and diagnosing rare diseases.
+With challenges abound, MDs highlighted the development of treatment plans and access to specialized testing and diagnostic tools as major hurdles in rare disease management and diagnosing rare diseases.
 Three-fourths of neurologists cited limited knowledge as a significant challenge, signalling the need for enhanced training and resources.

 A graph of a graph with numbers and text